 Which OAuth 2.0 Flow Should I Use?

 The OAuth 2.0 Authorization Framework supports several different flows (or grants).
-Flows are ways of retrieving an Access Token.
+Flow are ways of retrieving an Access Token.
 Deciding which one is suited for your use case depends mostly on your application type, but other parameters weigh in as well, like the level of trust for the client, or the experience you want your users to have.

 OAuth 2.0 terminology